xiix0/scam/README.md

-You will be the victim of a bizarre joke.
+You will attract cultured and artistic people to your home.